Day Of insurance requirements (COI)

 Why does every vendor need to carry their own policy?

-Every vendor is required to carry their own policy to ensure they able to cover any damage they may be responsible for as an individual or business.
+Every vendor is required to carry their own policy to ensure they are able to cover any damage they may be responsible for as an individual or business.

 How do I get it?